sburrel/AIDL2019_PROJECT_SBD/Readme.md

 Better results are obtained when the training starts with the pretrained weights of the convolutional network.

-We continue, exploring the influence of data augmentation ( see results bellow).
+More experiments are executed to see the influence of data augmentation ( see results bellow).

 | Experiment ID | Architecture | Loss | Features from | Learning Rate | Epochs | Freeze | Pretrained |Data Augmentation | Validation Accuracy | Best Epoch | Threshold |
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|